patshaughnessy/patshaughnessy.github.io/posts/2008-11-16-testing-is-a-lesson-in-humility.markdown

-title: Testing is a lesson in humility
+title: "Testing is a lesson in humility"
 date: 2008/11/16
 tag: Ruby